 If you are dealing with VV dryness, consider a personal lubricant.
 You can even find a lubricant that doubles as a massage oil to spice things up in the bedroom.
 A romantic massage is a great way to “get in the mood” if you’re having difficulty, and the lubricant will help reduce pain or dryness during sex.
 There’s never “too much” lube, so don’t feel embarrassed to use what you need.

 There’s never a bad time to try new things in the bedroom if you’re interested in doing so.
 If you need a little more to “get started” in the bedroom, trying out a new kink or buying a new set of lingerie might just do the trick.
 Make sex a special and exciting event, and you may find that you’re not having so much difficulty getting into it anymore.

 It’s also important to respect your personal boundaries.
 Consent is always key when dealing with physical touch.
 If you don’t want to have sex due to menopause or any other reason, you don’t have to.
 If your partner is pressuring you or is upset with you about your lack of sex drive, you can tell them “no.” If this is causing stress in your relationship, it’s a good idea to see a couple’s counselor or come up with other arrangements.
 Never violate your physical boundaries just because someone is upset with you.

 Menopause is a difficult time in many people’s lives, and you should never feel pressured to have sex, especially when dealing with stress and physical changes.

 Try a Medication

-There are medications on the market for distressing menopausal symptoms, such as dryness in the vagina.
+There are medications on the market for distressing menopausal symptoms, such as dryness in the VV.
 If you are experiencing this, you can speak to your doctor about a medication that works for you.
 It may feel embarrassing to bring up this symptom, so you can do some research about medications used to treat it beforehand.

 Bring up the medication names and express that you’ve done some research on the medication for a certain symptom you’ve been having due to menopause.
 Your doctor should get the hint!